joel-simon/Antimander/README.md

 ![North Carolina Map](img/NC.png "North Carolina Map")

 ### ./bin/make_test_state
-Create a fake test test state on a Voronoi grid.
+Create a fake test state on a Voronoi grid.
 The number of cities and tiles is parameterized and the total populations for each party are normalized to be equal.
 This is useful for faster testing.

-The main dependency Pyvoro is known to cause issues sometimes.
+This requires manually installing pyvoro from the [python3 branch](https://github.com/joe-jordan/pyvoro/tree/feature/python3).

 Example
 ```